acfromspace/Not-Another-Demo/README.md

-# CS596P2DeLeon_Andrew
+# Not Another Demo
 > AI "Lazy Flight" and "Circle a Tree" behaviors.
+An extension of assignment two of CS 596.
 All files associated with the development made by AC De Leon.